[keith-snook.info]

 There are 3 basic parameters that describe a Thermionic Valve ~ They can be read directly from or calculated from the manufacturers characteristic curves ~ In each case the parameter is calculated using 2 values while holding a third value fixed and this 3 dimensional approach to characterisation can be misleading unless you accept that in a practical amplifier the 'fixed' value will change and modify the parameter you used to make a calculation

-µ ~ Is known as the amplification factor ~ It is the maximum gain a valve can achieve at a particular fixed anode current which in practice means using a constant current anode load and not 'loading' the gain stage ~ so a voltage follower is required ~ The gain of the stage will vary greatly with the valve condition and some form of feedback will be required so a practical amplifier based on using the gain indicated by µ is not (practical)
+µ ~ Is known as the amplification factor ~ It is the maximum gain a valve can achieve at a particular fixed anode current which in practice means using a constant current anode load and not loading the output ~ so a high input impedance follower may be required ~ The gain of the stage will vary with heater voltage and valve condition so some form of feedback will be required making a practical amplifier based on gain indicated by µ is impractical

 From the graph above µ is calculated by measuring Va between the points where the line I=1.1mA crosses the curves for V=0V and V≈1V to give µ =∆Va/∆Vg ~ this way µ gets calculated at 46 which I believe is lower than it actually is at this operating point ~ µ becomes greater as Va lowers ~ For 1.1mA at V=200V µ =45 at V=170V µ =49 and at V=100V µ =52 ~ see other ECC81 curves below

-gm ~ Is known as the Mutual Conductance and ~ as with other devices ~ is a measure of how much current a Valve will conduct for a given change in control voltage on one of its grids ~ Following the rules the parameter is determined with the anode and other grid voltages held constant so the maximum 'effect' of gm can only be appreciated with a 0Ω or current mirror load or in practical amplifiers a transformer or inductor load
+gm ~ Is known as the Mutual Conductance and is a measure of how much current a Valve will conduct for a given change in control voltage on one of its grids ~ Following the rules the parameter is determined with the anode and other grid voltages held constant so the maximum 'effect' of gm can only be appreciated with a 0Ω or current mirror load or in practical amplifiers a transformer or inductor load

 From the graph above gm is derived by measuring Ia where the line 40V crosses the curves for V=0V and V≈1V to give g=∆Ia/∆V(mA/V) ~ As you can see from the above curves the gm at V=40V looks about 2.6mA for a 1V change in Vg but it is not 2.6mA/V in the region of the operating point due to the asymmetric ~ distortion producing ~ spread along the curve